 The Learning Center is open Monday through Friday during the 2nd - 9th hours, Sunday through Thursday from 7:00 p.m. - 10:00 p.m., and is closed Saturday.
 For additional information call 812-877-8876 or visit at the website.

-Percopo Hall, a sophomore residence, is a partnership effort of the Learning Center and Office of Student Affairs.
-Percopo Hall is designed to provide a seamless living and learning environment for sophomores through the use of Sophomore Resident Tutors (Percopo and Lakeside Hall - 1st floor) and a graduate student.
+Percopo Hall and Lakeside Hall, 1st floor, sophomore residences, are a partnership effort of the Learning Center and Office of Student Affairs.
+Both Percopo and Lakeside Hall, 1st floor, are designed to provide a seamless living and learning environment for sophomores through the use of Sophomore Resident Tutors and a graduate student.
 The Percopo Hall classroom is staffed by tutors Sunday through Thursday evenings from 8:00 p.m. - 11:00 p.m.
 Sophomore Resident Tutors are also available during their scheduled in-room office hours in Percopo and the Lakeside Hall.

 The Rose-Hulman Homework Hotline, established in 1991, provides middle and high school students in Indiana with math and science homework help free of charge.
 Rose-Hulman students (freshman through seniors) are paid to serve as tutors for the program.
 The Homework Hotline phones are answered Sunday through Thursday in the evenings between 7:00 p.m. and 10:00 p.m.
 (EDT).
 Tutors have access to most state adopted math and science textbooks.
 Middle and high school students may call toll free 1-877-AskRose to receive math and science homework support, or students can submit homework questions and access reference materials from the website.
 For additional information about the Homework Hotline or to inquire about employment opportunities, contact 812-877-8319 or Susan Smith Roads in the Learning Center.